-That will give that money 30+ years to grow tax-free.
+That will give your money 30+ years to grow tax-free.
 And the more your HSA grows, the more you save on taxes.

 (And don’t worry about having enough medical bills in retirement.
 One qualified medical expense is using it to pay your Medicare premiums which all retirees pay.)

 In order for this to work, you have to pay your medical bills out-of-pocket today until your insurance kicks in.

 That means you can expect to pay the family deductible of $2800.
 But you can save up to $7100 in your HSA which still makes the math come out massively in your favor.

 This financial planning strategy is relatively new since HSA’s were “invented” only back in 2003.

 So it’s up to people who know to spread the word.